 Develops activities and programming to provide opportunities for the congregation to support Israel.
 Activities include trips to Israel, participation in The Salute to Israel Parade, and the sponsorship of two mitzvah projects per year in Israel.
 Ongoing speakers and educational programs encourage members to deepen their connection to and understanding of Israel.

 Cultivates and sustains an inclusive environment in which all current and prospective members of the Rodeph Sholom community feel welcome and embraced, in all their diversity.
-Please feel free to read our Inclusion and Outreach Statement to learn more about the efforts of this committee.
+Please feel free to read our Inclusion Statement to learn more about the efforts of this committee.

 Lesbian, Gay, Bisexual, Transgender, & Queer Committee (LGBTQ)